 The corporate governance rules imposed by statute are stricter for stock corporations and much more flexible for limited liability companies and limited partnerships.
-The strictest and most limiting corporate governance rules apply to listed companies, which have to be organised as a stock corporation (AG), a Societas Europaea (SE) or a limited partnership of shares (KGaA): for example, listed companies are required to comply with the codified corporate governance rules set out in the German Corporate Governance Code, last amended in February 2017, and with reporting and disclosure requirements on sensitive information that private equity investors typically do not want to share publicly.
+The strictest and most limiting corporate governance rules apply to listed companies, which have to be organised as a stock corporation (AG), a Societas Europaea (SE) or a limited partnership of shares (KGaA): for example, listed companies are required to comply with the codified corporate governance rules set out in the German Corporate Governance Code, last amended in March 2020, and with reporting and disclosure requirements on sensitive information that private equity investors typically do not want to share publicly.
+The governmental commission presented a new amendment to the German Corporate Governance Code in December 2019, which was adopted in March 2020.
+Inter alia, the rules for the remuneration of the board of directors and the independence of the advisory board have been strengthened.
+The board of directors is also urged to call for an extraordinary general meeting in the case of a takeover offer in order to allow the shareholders to discuss the offer and potentially to take necessary corporate measures.

-To preserve maximum flexibility, as a result, private equity sponsors typically aim for acquiring or transforming the target company into a limited liability company.
+As a result, private equity sponsors typically aim for acquiring or transforming the target company into a limited liability company in order to preserve maximum flexibility.
 In a limited liability company more specific corporate governance rules are usually set out and agreed in the corporate documents (ie, articles of association, partnership agreement, shareholder agreement, rules of procedure for management, etc) of the target company.
 These further rules aim to increase control over management and limit its power.
-The rules that are imposed on management in addition to statutory requirements are mostly driven by the responsibilities of the private equity sponsors to supervise and control the management of the target companies in accordance with their internal portfolio guidelines.
+The rules that are imposed on management in addition to statutory requirements are mostly driven by the responsibilities of the private equity sponsors to supervise and control the management of the target companies in accordance with their internal portfolio quidelines.

-Typically, only for an exit through an IPO do private equity sponsors accept the stricter governance rules that apply to the target company after its transformation into a stock corporation.
+Typically, private equity sponsors will only accept the stricter governance rules that apply to the target company after its transformation into an AG for an exit through an IPO.